genomicsITER/mutational-burden-and-ccRCC-mortality/data/Readme.md

 _'somatic.vcf'_ file contains 9,220 somatic mutations for clear cell Renal Cell Carcinoma (ccRCC).

-Sample labels correspond to tumor tissue samples.
+Labels correspond to tumor tissue samples.

 ## For more details, please see the study article.